cev-api/Wurst7-CevAPI/README.md

 Create and save waypoints and automatically save and or display in chat the location of your death.
 - Opening the manager
   - Default keybind: apostrophe (').
 This triggers the command `.waypoints`.
+  - Can also be found in the options menu.
 - Creating and editing
   - The editor shows name, coordinates (X/Y/Z), dimension, icon, visibility, lines on/off, and color.
   - Copy coordinates: In the manager list, each waypoint row includes a Copy button that places `x, y, z` on the clipboard.